pbuckner/x-plane_plugins/XPython/docs/source/development/modules/timers.rst

 .. py:function:: run_timer(func, delay, interval)

+  :param func Callable: function to be run
+  :param delay float: Number of seconds to wait prior to first execution.
+  :param interval float: Number of seconds, after `delay`, to repeat at interval.
+  :return: None

   Run function until stopped.
 First execution is after ``delay`` seconds (which may be 0), and each subsequent execution is after ``interval`` seconds.
 It does not return any value.
 You can stop this timer by passing